karini925/karini925.github.io/Books.md

 4. If on a winter's night a traveler by Calvino, Italo

-5. The remains of the day / Kazuo Ishiguro
+5. The remains of the day by Kazuo Ishiguro

-6. Haunting Paris / by Mamta Chaudhry

-7. Goodbye, Columbus, and five short stories
+6. Goodbye, Columbus, and five short stories by Philip Roth

 ## 2020

-1. Turbulence / David Szalay
+1. Turbulence by David Szalay

 2. The World That We Knew by Alice Hoffman